A Tour Operator’s Guide to Mobile BookingsAugust 2, 2018, Kyla Steeves

 Best practices for advertising to mobile users

-It’s best to make your website mobile-friendly before advertising to a mobile audience.
+It’s best to create a mobile website before advertising to a mobile audience.
 That way, you won’t waste marketing dollars because the visitors you attract are more likely to convert.

 Plus, implementing mobile-first practices will help you become familiar with mobile user behavior and make it easier to learn how to advertise to them.
 It’s just switching from keeping a mobile user’s attention to capturing their interest.

-To get you started, our friends at Outdoor Adventure Marketing share the best practices for advertising to mobile users.
+To get you started, our friends at Outdoor Adventure Marketing share the best practices for advertising on mobile.
 Here are a few of their tips:

 - Size and shape: Mobile devices have small and narrow screens — which means the square format is best for mobile ads.
 At the recommended size of 250 x 250, your ad fits on a mobile screen without being overly obtrusive.
 Also, when the size of the ad is smaller, the text needs to be larger.
 Make sure the text on the mobile advertisement is big enough to read.